extraterestra/nasa_mcp/README.md

 ---

-## Setup MCP Server in Cloud
+## Setup MCP Server in Claude

 ### Create the Configuration File (MacOS)
 Run the following commands to create the configuration file:

-# Setup MCP Server in Cloud
+# Setup MCP Server in Claude

 ### Create the Configuration File (MacOS)
 Run the following commands to create the configuration file: